wmmoua/CS580_Fall24_Well_Moua/Assignment_3/README.md

 Once both are downloaded, open up either a terminal or any applications to run the python file.
 Once run it will display a figure and plot the given data.

-Note: Look at figure or screenshot for reference.
+Note: Look at Figure 1 for reference.